Dinma-Faith-zz/Math-magician/README.md

 - **npx hint .** : To test html codes
 - **npx stylelint "**/\*.{css,scss}"\*\* : To test css code
 - **npx eslint .** : To test Eslint Report

-### Deployment

-- Go to settings
-- Click on pages
-- Choose your source
-- Choose folder
-- choose a theme(optional)
-- Enforce HTTPS
-- And then save.

 ## Authors